Advertisement

 Cancer

-Most cancers of the reproductive organs—including vaginal, cervical, uterine, and ovarian cancer—can have intermittent, abnormal bleeding as a symptom.
+Most cancers of the reproductive organs can have intermittent, abnormal bleeding as a symptom.
+These include vaginal, cervical, uterine, and ovarian cancer.

 Pap tests can help detect cervical cancers.
 Other cancers, like ovarian cancer, are harder to detect because there is no formal screening.
-If the cancer is at a more advanced stage, surgery and chemotherapy might be used for treatment.
+Going to your regular checkups and screenings could help identify some types of cancer earlier, when they may be easier to treat.
+If the cancer is at a more advanced stage, surgery and chemotherapy might be required for treatment.

 Slideshow sources open slideshow sources